digiltd/oh-rtd-test/GCal-Binding.md

     send|update <item> <state>

-The commands in the `start` section will be executed at the even start time and the `end` section at the event end time.
+The commands in the `start` section will be executed at the event start time and the `end` section at the event end time.
 If these sections are not present, the commands will be executed at the event start time.

 As a result, your lines in a Calendar event might look like this: